SatelliteWP/php-teamwork-chat/README.md

       }

+Install the library by running composer:

+    composer install

-Then, inside your PHP file:
+That's it!
+You are ready to use the library.
+Inside your PHP file:

     require_once __DIR__ . '/vendor/autoload.php';